tufts the cold alpine stream banks

 Not Threatened

-A tiny, tufted rush found in alpine and subalpine areas, it is one of the smallest rushes in New Zealand.
+It does not inhabit the lowlands exclusively.
+Juncus antarcticus is a tiny, tufted rush found in alpine and subalpine areas.
+It is one of the smallest rushes in New Zealand.
 It forms small, dense tufts in damp, rocky areas.
-The stems are dark green, wiry, and cylindrical, reaching only 5 to 15 centimetres in height.
-The seed heads are small and brown, appearing in summer.
-The plant is very hardy, surviving extreme cold and snow.
-It grows in alpine grasslands, rocky slopes, and along stream banks, often in the harshest conditions.
-It is one of the few plants that also grows in Antarctica, hence its name.
-This Antarctic connection makes it a botanical curiosity, a link between the frozen continent and the New Zealand high country.
+The stems are dark green, wiry, and cylindrical.
+They reach only 5 to 15 centimetres in height.
+The seed heads are small and brown.
+They appear in summer.
+The plant is very hardy.
+It survives extreme cold and snow.
+It grows in alpine grasslands, rocky slopes, and along stream banks.
+It thrives in the harshest conditions.
+It is one of the few plants that also grows in Antarctica.
+Hence its name.
+This Antarctic connection makes it a botanical curiosity.
+A link between the frozen continent and the New Zealand high country.
 The small size is an adaptation to the alpine environment.
-The plant stays low to the ground, avoiding the worst of the wind and cold.
-The dense tufts trap heat and moisture, creating a microclimate that allows the plant to survive.
-This is a survival strategy seen in many alpine plants, but dwarf rush takes it to the extreme.
-It is a plant that has decided that the best way to deal with the cold is to be too small to notice.
+The plant stays low to the ground.
+It avoids the worst of the wind and cold.
+The dense tufts trap heat and moisture.
+They create a microclimate that allows the plant to survive.
+This is a survival strategy seen in many alpine plants.
+Dwarf rush takes it to the extreme.
+It has decided that the best way to deal with the cold is to be too small to notice.
 The leaves are reduced to sheaths at the base of the stem.
 All the photosynthesis happens in the green stems.
 This is an adaptation to the short growing season in the alpine zone.
 The plant does not waste energy on leaves.
-It puts everything into the stem, which is also the structure that holds the plant upright.
-It is a minimalist design, stripped down to the essentials.
+It puts everything into the stem.
+The stem is also the structure that holds the plant upright.
+It is a minimalist design.
+Stripped down to the essentials.
 Dwarf rush provides habitat for alpine insects.
 The dense tufts offer shelter from wind and cold.
-The seeds are eaten by birds, particularly the rock wren and other alpine species.
-The plant is an important part of the fragile alpine ecosystem, where every plant counts and every tuft of vegetation provides shelter for something smaller.
+The seeds are eaten by birds.
+Particularly the rock wren and other alpine species.
+The plant is an important part of the fragile alpine ecosystem.
+Every plant counts.
+Every tuft of vegetation provides shelter for something smaller.
 The plant is also a climate change sentinel.
-It grows at the very edge of plant life, where conditions are too harsh for almost anything else.
+It grows at the very edge of plant life.
+Conditions are too harsh for almost anything else.
 As temperatures warm, the alpine zone shrinks.
-The dwarf rush is forced higher and higher, until eventually there is nowhere left to go.
-Scientists monitor populations of dwarf rush as an indicator of climate change in the high country.
+The dwarf rush is forced higher and higher.
+Eventually there is nowhere left to go.
+Scientists monitor populations as an indicator of climate change in the high country.
 To find dwarf rush is to climb the high mountains.
-Look for the small, dense tufts of dark green stems, tucked among the rocks.
+Look for the small, dense tufts of dark green stems tucked among the rocks.
 You will need to get down on your hands and knees.
-The plant is easy to miss, but it is there, a tiny survivor in the cold.
-It is a plant of the highest places, a rush of the alpine zone, a living fossil from a colder time.
+The plant is easy to miss.
+But it is there.
+A tiny survivor in the cold.
+A rush of the alpine zone.
+A living fossil from a colder time.